-The purpose of this program is to send a message of warm wishes to refugee and asylum seeker children sent to Nauru by Australian authorities, or to children living in community detention arrangements in Australia.
-Children living in detention do not have the same opportunities as other children to communicate, socialise and learn from people in their community.
-Day to day life can be monotonous, and children feel and reproduce the stress, anxiety and depression of the adults living around them.
+The purpose of this program is to send a message of support and friendship to refugee and asylum seeker children sent to Nauru by the Australian Government.
+Children living in detention do not have the same opportunities as other children to communicate, socialise and learn.
+Their circumstances are poor, limited and oppressive.
+Children feel and reproduce the stress, anxiety and depression of the adults living around them.

-Once you have written your message of support you can upload a photo or scanned copy or your message by filling out a simple form and uploading a JPEG or PDF file.
+If you cannot post your letter to us you can also scan or photograph your letter of support and upload it through our website by filling out a simple form and uploading a JPEG or PDF file.

 For people wanting to send messages of support please use this form.

 For teachers wanting to send messages of support on behalf of their students please use this form.